adrybakov/rad-tools/docs/source/user-guide/identify-wannier-centres.rst

 which means that two centres are not identified.
-The script provides in the console the distance to the closest atom and to the closest centre of the bond between some pair of the atoms for each unidentified centre.
+The script provides in the console the distance to the closest atom for each unidentified centre.
 In the output file some information about unidentified centres are provided as well.